lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 }
 ```

 This functions is executed for each of the materials found in the model file.
-First we retrieve the diffuse texture path (if present)
+First we retrieve the diffuse texture path (if present) and
-and then, the diffuse color accesing `zmesh.io.zcgltf.Material`'s `pbr_metallic_roughness` attribute. cWe just dump that
+then, the diffuse color accesing `zmesh.io.zcgltf.Material`'s `pbr_metallic_roughness` attribute.
+We just dump that information into a
-information into a `eng.mdata.MaterialData` instance and return it.
+`eng.mdata.MaterialData` instance and return it.
 We will not be supporting embedded textures (textures contained inside the
 GLTF file) by now.

 The next function is the `processMesh` one, which processes GLTF primitives and converts them to `MeshIntData` instances: